henryrestive/infra-docs/Azure-DataPlatform.md

 - Infrastructure resources are managed and provisioned using infrastructure as code (IaC) tools like Terraform, and the configuration and deployment process is orchestrated through Azure DevOps pipelines.
 - Azure DevOps pipelines are configured to automate tasks such as deploying infrastructure changes, building and testing code, and deploying applications to various environments.

-This diagram illustrates the integration between the Data Platform and Azure DevOps, where infrastructure changes and application deployments are managed and automated using Azure DevOps pipelines.

 # Git Repository Structure
 ---